shrutiii87/shrutiii87/README.md

 - 🌍 I'm based in **Ahmedabad, India**
 - 📊 Deep into **DAX**, **data modeling**, and interactive dashboards
 - 🤖 I'm learning **AI & ML & data science** at Red & White Multimedia Institute
-- 🎯 Looking to land a role in **BFSI / Healthcare / Retail**
 - 💬 Ask me about `Power BI` `Python` `SQL` `Excel` `DAX`
-- ☕ Powered by chai (twice a day, no exceptions)

 <br clear="right"/>